AguaClara/Textbook/Filtration/Filtration_Theory_and_Future_Work.rst

     v_{constriction_{max}} = \sqrt{ \frac{2g\Lambda_{pore}}{H_{filter}}h_{e_{filter_{max}}}}

-From :numref:`figure_Head_loss_vs_time` we have an estimate of 35 to 80 cm of head loss through a 20 cm bed of 0.5 mm diameter sand.
-This gives an estimate of 137 mm/s for the constriction velocity.
-This could be used to obtain an estimate of the bond strength of the coagulant nanoparticles.
+From :numref:`figure_Head_loss_vs_time` we have an estimate of 80 cm of head loss through a 20 cm bed of 0.5 mm diameter sand.
+This gives an estimate of 163 mm/s for the constriction velocity.
+This can be combined with Equation :eq:`Fbond_of_v_constriction` to estimate the coagulant bond strength to be 3.9 nN.

 .. _heading_Shear_big_flocs_to_improve_filter_performance: